 - Turbo: Single-click

-Currently Imalent has a lead over ACEBEAM for the title of world’s brightest flashlight, However, ACEBEAM’s flashlights are much better quality than Imalent.
-The L19 is a very well put together flashlight and it looks good too.
+Currently Imalent has a lead over ACEBEAM for the title of world’s brightest flashlight, However, in my opinion, ACEBEAM’s flashlights are much better quality than Imalent.
+The L19 is a very well-put-together flashlight and it looks good too.

 Acebeam design engineers clearly spent extra time working on the details and styling.
 Every groove, knurl, and fin is well finished with no sharp edges.
 The anodized coating is smooth and even, and the threads were smooth and well lubricated.

 I found myself using moonlight more often than the others.
 It can run for over 90 days continuously!
 Even though it only produces 1 lumen, the L19’s focused beam makes it useful at close range small tasks like reading.

 I get a giddy feeling when I wield this massive lightsaber through the night sky!
 Somehow 1650 lumens feels like so much more when it reaches out 600 meters!
 On turbo, it can punch a beam downrange at max lumens for about 2 minutes before stepping down to “high.”